NCAR/AVAPS-adi-hdl/docs/library/i3c_controller/i3c_controller_host_interface.rst

 This is typically used in combination with a software program to dynamically generate I3C transactions.

-The peripheral has also support for providing memory-mapped access to one or more :ref:`i3c_controller offload-control-interface` cores and change its content dynamically at runtime.
+The peripheral also has support for providing memory-mapped access to one or more :ref:`i3c_controller offload-interface` cores and change its content dynamically at runtime.

 Files
 --------------------------------------------------------------------------------